Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 9. The Wave – One of the Most Restricted Hidden Gems in Arizona

-An elusive rock formation in Marble Canyon interests every adventurous traveler exploring the American Southwest.
+An elusive rock formation in Marble Canyon interests every adventurous traveler that sets off to explore the American Southwest.
 Resembling the Fire Wave in Valley of Fire State Park, Nevada, the Wave is a colorful depression located along the border of Utah and Arizona.

 Many sacrifice a lot to reach this exclusive secret attraction of Arizona.
-The visitors hike for six, often more, miles a day to get a chance to walk on and photograph the Wave.
+Visitors hike for six, often more, miles a day to get a chance to walk on and photograph the Wave.
 Yet despite its popularity, the landmark remains one of the most regulated hidden gems in Arizona.

 To get to the Wave, you must obtain a hiking permit.
 With only 64 of them available per day (48 online, 16 walk-in), the chances of venturing into the untrodden desert realm are pretty slim.
 Thus, you must plan your visit to this secret location months in advance.